 Ref Scenario: Results in too little grant claimed - necessary action Results in too much grant claimed - necessary action Client refuses to take the necessary action 1 Client claimed the grant (or part), but was clearly ineligible on the objective criteria.
 For example, the employee was not on an RTI submission at the relevant date, or was working whilst being on full furlough or the non-working part of flexible furlough.
-N/A The grant (or part) must be repaid to HMRC.
-The overclaimed amount would need repaying in accordance with the time limits and procedures set out on GOV.UK .
-If this action has not been taken prior to submission of the relevant tax return, the amount of the incorrectly claimed grant must be declared on the relevant boxes on the return (see below). flowchart in PCRT help sheet C .
-This will include ceasing to act for the client if they remain unwilling to take the 2 Correct underlying facts used to prepare the claim, reasonable interpretation adopted of the guidance in force at the time of the claim and applicable to the claim period .
-N/A - No further action is necessary as the claim would be considered to be correct.
+N/A to HMRC.
+The overclaimed amount would You should follow the process in the flowchart in PCRT help sheet C .
+This will include ceasing to act for the client if they remain unwilling to take the necessary action.
+2 Correct underlying facts used to prepare the claim, reasonable interpretation adopted of the guidance in force at the time of the claim and applicable to the claim period. as the claim would be considered to N/A - No further action is necessary as the claim would be considered to be correct.
 N/A